-Annuals are plants whose natural life cycle is one season: they sprout, they bloom, they set seed, they die.
+Annuals are plants whose natural life cycle is one season long: they sprout, they bloom, they set seed, they die.
 Most annuals are propagated by seed.

 Perennials, on the other hand, live for several to many years.
 As they grow, they produce larger and larger root systems, supporting larger and larger top growth.

 As a result, propagation is often by root division, rather than by seed, although you can certainly grow perennials from seed too.